noisiver/mod-recruitafriend/README.md

 While logged in, use **.recruit help** to get some information on how to use the feature.

 There's configuration options to determine how long a referral lasts and if players should receive rewards for recruiting other players.

-# Additional information
-This module is part of my collection of modules.

-[Assistant](https://github.com/tkn963/mod-assistant) : Allows players to obtain certain items and utilities from an NPC.

-[GroupQuests](https://github.com/tkn963/mod-groupquests) : Makes quest items drop for all members of a group.
-In some cases it also help certain objectives count for all members of a group.

-[LearnSpells](https://github.com/tkn963/mod-learnspells) : Lets players learn class spells, talent ranks, proficiencies and mounts when leveling up or logging into the world.

-[LevelReward](https://github.com/tkn963/mod-levelreward) : Gives players a reward of gold when reaching specific levels.

-[RecruitAFriend](https://github.com/tkn963/mod-recruitafriend) : Lets players activate recruit a friend with an in-game command.

-[SpawnPoints](https://github.com/tkn963/mod-spawnpoints) : Makes new characters spawn in specified locations when entering the world for the first time.

-[WeekendBonus](https://github.com/tkn963/mod-weekendbonus) : Increases the experience and reputation gained on weekends.